MicroPyramid/django-payu/docs/source/index.rst

-.. django-payu documentation master file, created by sphinx-quickstart on Sat Aug 22 16:05:40 2015.
+.. django_payu documentation master file, created by sphinx-quickstart on Sat Aug 22 16:31:28 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to django-payu's documentation!
+Welcome to django_payu's documentation!
 =======================================

 Contents: